top of page

 on Climate and Health

-Jerome A. Paulson, MD, FAAP is Emeritus Professor of Pediatrics and Emeritus Professor of Environmental & Occupational Health at the George Washington University Schools of Medicine and of Public Health.
+Dr. Jerome A. Paulson, MD, FAAP is emeritus professor of pediatrics and emeritus professor of environmental & occupational health at the George Washington University Schools of Medicine and of Public Health.
 He created the American Academy of Pediatrics Program on Climate Change and Health.
-He is a consultant to the Medical Society Consortium on Climate and Health and is a founding member of Virginia Clinicians for Climate Action.
-He is helping a group of clinicians create George Clinicians for Climate Action.
-He is a past chair the executive committee of the Council on Environmental Health of the AAP and past Medical Director for the Pediatric Environmental Health Specialty Units – East.
-He served on the Children’s Health Protection Advisory Committee for the US EPA.
-Dr. Paulson co-created, and for a number of years lead, the Mid-Atlantic Center for Children’s Health & the Environment.
+He is a consultant to the Medical Society Consortium on Climate and Health and is a founding member of VCCA.
+He is helping a group of clinicians create Georgia Clinicians for Climate Action.
+He is a past chair of the executive committee of the Council on Environmental Health of the AAP and past medical director for the Pediatric Environmental Health Specialty Units for the east coast.
+He served on the Children’s Health Protection Advisory Committee for the U.S. EPA.
+Paulson cocreated, and for a number of years lead, the Mid-Atlantic Center for Children’s Health and the Environment.
+Paulson received a bachelor’s degree in biochemistry with honors and with general honors from the University of Maryland, College Park.
+He received an MD from Duke University in Durham, NC.
+He did his pediatric residency at the Johns Hopkins Hospital and Sinai Hospital in Baltimore, MD and completed a fellowship in ambulatory pediatrics at Sinai Hospital.

-Pamela Tinker, B.S.
-Physical Therapy., MAIS
+Pamela Tinker, BS Physical Therapy, MAIS

 Steering Committee Member

-Mrs. Pam Tinker is President and Founder of Frog Pond Early Learning Center, a non-profit school with a nature-based curriculum.
-Pam is a graduate of MCV/VCU in Physical Therapy (PT) and worked for 15 years in the INOVA health system.
-She was instrumental in planning and directing the Mount Vernon Hospital Rehabilitation program which included Physical Therapists, Occupational Therapists, Speech-Language Pathologists, Recreation Therapists, Neuropsychologists and Physiatrists.
-Other PT experience includes hospital and outpatient neurological rehabilitation; school based physical therapy in Fairfax County and Falls Church Public Schools; home health physical therapy; and geriatric care.
-Pam is a tribal citizen of the Cherokee Nation and founding member of the Capital City Cherokee Community, a newly formed satellite community of the Cherokee Nation.
+Mrs. Pam Tinker is president and founder of Frog Pond Early Learning Center, a nonprofit school with a nature-based curriculum.
+Tinker is a graduate of MCV/VCU in physical therapy (PT) and worked for 15 years in the INOVA health system.
+She was instrumental in planning and directing the Mount Vernon Hospital Rehabilitation program, which included physical therapists, occupational therapists, speech-language pathologists, recreation therapists, neuropsychologists and physiatrists.
+Other PT experience includes hospital and outpatient neurological rehabilitation; school-based PT in Fairfax County and Falls Church Public Schools; home health PT; and geriatric care.
+Tinker is a citizen of the Cherokee Nation and founding member of the Capital City Cherokee Community, a newly formed satellite community.
+A native Northern Virginian, Tinker has been married for 40 years to retired cardiologist Bruce Tinker, and they have two adult children.
+She has hosted children and adults over the past 30 years at their mountain retreat, where she introduces groups to the natural environment and hosts a variety of workshops.

 Sara Wohlford, MPH, RN